Tylersuard/MCP-123/README.md

 ## 📬 Feedback & Contributions

-Pull requests and issues are welcome, as long as Pull Requests are in all-caps.
+Pull requests and issues are welcome, but only if they are in ALL-CAPS.